Can I graduate on time?

-If you are not finding a program that suits your needs, make an appointment with one of our study abroad advisers or go to the Study Abroad Center in 3224 Memorial Union and talk with a peer adviser.
+If you are not finding a program that suits your needs, make an appointment with one of our study abroad advisors or go to the Study Abroad Center in 3224 Memorial Union and talk with a peer advisor.
 You may be able to direct enroll in a university abroad (as long as ISU will accept credit from that institution).
-A study abroad adviser can help you find that out.
+A study abroad advisor can help you find that out.

 May I study abroad if I am an international student?